Outsource Marketing Automation for Consultants: Pros, Cons, and Costs

 They create experiences that feel personal even though they’re automated.

-Eighty percent of companies implementing marketing automation experience increased leads, and 77% experience increased customer conversions.
+80% of companies implementing marketing automation experience increased leads and 77% increased customer conversions, according to an Invesp resource on The Rise of Marketing Automation.
+(Source)

 The results speak for themselves when professionals handle the strategy and execution instead of consultants trying to figure it out in their spare time.